Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Introduction

 \section{Introduction}

 Efficient and effective interface optimization for different users and contexts is a long-standing goal in human-computer interaction (HCI)~\cite{norcio1989adaptive, zhai2002performance, rao2019engineering, lavie2010benefits}.
-Model-based optimization approaches use computational optimizers to search for interface designs that maximize predicted user performance, based on established models.
-The challenge of this approach is that practical models are scarce, and they are not able to capture specific users or contexts without model parameter inference \cite{beaumont2002approximate, moon2023amortized}, a known challenging step; therefore, this approach can not scale up easily or achieve true personalization.
-In recent years, human-in-the-loop optimization (HILO) emerged for its higher adaptability and flexibility \cite{10.1145/3313831.3376244, 10.1145/2858036.2858253, 10.1145/3386569.3392409, 10.1371/journal.pone.0184054}.
-Unlike model-based methods, HILO operates directly on actual users: the optimizer proposes a design candidate, users interact with it, their performance is evaluated, and the optimizer updates the design candidate based on a series of observations.
-Various computational techniques, such as Bayesian optimization \cite{koyama2017sequential, 10024515, 10.5555/1921427.1921443, 10.1145/3290605.3300482}, evolutionary and genetic algorithms \cite{battiti2010brain, meng2008research}, and heuristic-based techniques \cite{10.1145/3313831.3376244} have been explored in human-in-the-loop optimization.
+Model-based optimization approaches address this goal by employing computational optimizers to search for interface designs that maximize predicted user performance, based on established behavioral models.
+However, most such models capture only population-level behavior, limiting their ability to support personalized interface optimization.
+Although recent work has attempted to optimize interfaces for individuals or contexts by inferring user-specific or context-specific model parameters during use, this inference is often challenging or time-consuming~\cite{beaumont2002approximate, moon2023amortized}, making it difficult to scale or deploy in real-time settings.
+In recent years, human-in-the-loop optimization (HILO) emerged as a more practical alternative \cite{10.1145/3313831.3376244, 10.1145/2858036.2858253, 10.1145/3386569.3392409, 10.1371/journal.pone.0184054}.
+Unlike model-based approaches that rely on user models, HILO operates directly on actual users: the optimizer proposes a design candidate, users interact with it, their performance or feedback is evaluated, and the optimizer iteratively suggests new designs to improve the user experience.
+A key advantage of this paradigm is that optimization is driven by users' real-time evaluations, enabling personalization without requiring a user-model inference step.
+Various computational techniques, such as Bayesian optimization \cite{koyama2017sequential, 10024515, 10.5555/1921427.1921443, 10.1145/3290605.3300482}, evolutionary and genetic algorithms \cite{battiti2010brain, meng2008research}, and heuristic-based techniques \cite{10.1145/3313831.3376244} have been explored to realize HILO.
 Among these, Bayesian optimization (BO) stands out due to its better performance and minimal assumptions about the task \cite{frazier2018tutorial}.
-HILO with BO has been successfully applied in domains such as novel interaction techniques \cite{10.1145/3313831.3376262}, design tools \cite{10.1145/2858036.2858253, 10.5555/1921427.1921443}, and wearable interfaces \cite{10.1145/3613904.3642071, 10.1371/journal.pone.0184054}.
-Despite its adaptability, HILO often suffers from slow convergence due to a lack of prior information; it typically begins with a random search, requiring many iterations to find a good solution \cite{wang2022recent, pu2024adamo}.
-This ``cold-start'' problem limits its deployment in real-time applications or dynamic environments.
+HILO with BO has been applied in domains such as novel interaction techniques \cite{10.1145/3313831.3376262}, design tools \cite{10.1145/2858036.2858253, 10.5555/1921427.1921443}, and wearable interfaces \cite{10.1145/3613904.3642071, 10.1371/journal.pone.0184054}.